dwave-examples/tour-planning/README.md

     the leg length.
 This can be a hard or soft constraint.
 * **Constraint 3: Time**

-    to discourage or prevent the tour's duration from exceeding your configured value, the CQM sets a constraint similar to that on cost but with the leg length divided by the value of speed for each mode of locomotion.
+    To discourage or prevent the tour's duration from exceeding your configured value, the CQM sets a constraint similar to that on cost but with the leg length divided by the value of speed for each mode of locomotion.
 This can be a hard or soft constraint.